Potassium permanganate: Organic chemistry

-Dilute solutions of KMnO_{4} convert alkenes into diols.
-This behaviour is also used as a qualitative test for the presence of double or triple bonds in a molecule, since the reaction decolorizes the initially purple permanganate solution and generates a brown precipitate (MnO_{2}).
+Dilute solutions of KMnO4 convert alkenes into diols.
+This behaviour is also used as a qualitative test for the presence of double or triple bonds in a molecule, since the reaction decolorizes the initially purple permanganate solution and generates a brown precipitate (MnO2).
 In this context, it is sometimes called Baeyer's reagent.
-However, bromine serves better in measuring unsaturation (double or triple bonds) quantitatively, since KMnO_{4}, being a very strong oxidizing agent, can react with a variety of groups.
+However, bromine serves better in measuring unsaturation (double or triple bonds) quantitatively, since KMnO4, being a very strong oxidizing agent, can react with a variety of groups.

 Under acidic conditions, the alkene double bond is cleaved to give the appropriate carboxylic acid:

 Potassium permanganate oxidizes aldehydes to carboxylic acids, illustrated by the conversion of n-heptanal to heptanoic acid:

 Even an alkyl group (with a benzylic hydrogen) on an aromatic ring is oxidized, e.g. toluene to benzoic acid.

-Glycols and polyols are highly reactive toward KMnO_{4}.
+Glycols and polyols are highly reactive toward KMnO4.
 For example, addition of potassium permanganate to an aqueous solution of sugar and sodium hydroxide produces the chemical chameleon reaction, which involves dramatic color changes associated with the various oxidation states of manganese.
 A related vigorous reaction is exploited as a fire starter in survival kits.
 For example, a mixture of potassium permanganate and glycerol or pulverized glucose ignites readily.
-Its sterilizing properties are another reason for inclusion of KMnO_{4} in a survival kit.
+Its sterilizing properties are another reason for inclusion of KMnO4 in a survival kit.